Growing an Architect

 Convergence Problems and Depth Perception

 If your child cannot converge his eyes on a point and sustain the effort, he will avoid reading.
-And, if it requires too much effort to converge at all, he will spend most of his days seeing double, or will eventually favor one eye.
-The result of going to one eye will be that he has poor depth perception because good depth perception requires both eyes to be functioning together and converging on a single point.
+And, if it requires too much effort to converge at all, he will spend most of his days seeing double, and could eventually start to favor one eye for distant viewing.
+The result of relying upon only one eye will be that he has poor depth perception because good depth perception requires both eyes to be functioning together and converging on a single point.
 You can demonstrate this by covering one eye and trying to function for a few minutes.
 You’ll find that you don’t know for sure how far away the coffee cup handle is, or where the doorknob is, and you’ll miss them, or fail to grasp them securely with the first attempt.

 If your child has poor depth perception, he will appear clumsy at times, especially in unfamiliar surroundings.
-He might be terrible at playing catch because he can’t judge how far the ball is away as it flies at him, nor can he reliably tell how far to throw it to you.
+He might be terrible at playing catch because he can’t judge how far the ball is away as it flies at him, nor can he reliably tell how far away you are when throwing it back to you.
 He might even walk with a tentative gait, because he really can’t tell if there’s a rise or fall in the surface just ahead of him, unless it’s clearly delineated like a step, and even then he won’t be quite sure how deep the step is, so he’ll hesitate as he tests it.
-If your child always grabs the railing on a strange set of steps, it might be because steps are exceptionally difficult to navigate due to a lack of depth perception.
+If your child always grabs the railing on a strange set of steps, it might be because steps are exceptionally difficult to navigate due to his lack of depth perception.

 Compensating for Poor Depth Perception